 A job analysis details the tasks, responsibilities, and skills needed to perform a job.
 It provides the facts you need to write an accurate job description and hire the right person.
 Here’s why job analyses are important and how to prepare them.

-Writing a job analysis is something small business owners often neglect to do before hiring an employee.
+Writing a job analysis is something new small business owners often neglect to do before hiring an employee.
 In a rush to fill a vacant position or to fill new jobs as the business grows, employers often fall back on generic job titles and job descriptions instead of considering the specific tasks the new employee will need to do or the skills the job candidate will need to perform the job successfully.

 Don’t fall into this trap.
 It can lead to hiring the wrong person.
-Bad hires are costly, stressful and time-consuming to deal with.
-They are also quite common.
-According to a , 74% of small business employers say they have hired the wrong person for a job.
-Whether you are hiring your first employee or your tenth, you can improve your chances of hiring the right job candidate by doing a job analysis.
+Bad hires are costly, stressful, and time-consuming to deal with.
+They’re also quite common.
+According to a , 74% of small business employers say they’ve hired the wrong person for a job.
+Whether you’re hiring your first employee or your 10th, you can improve your chances of hiring the right job candidate by doing a job analysis.

 What is a job analysis?